bentoml/Yatai/docs/source/advanced_guides/gpu_deployment.rst

 - yatai-deployment

-Because the metrics collected are related to BentotDeployment, it relies on yatai-deployment
+Because GPU support is related to the BentotDeployment CRD, it relies on yatai-deployment

 GPU Deployment with Kubernetes